Fair Algorithms for Hierarchical Agglomerative Clustering: Introduction

-Recently, the machine learning community has realized the importance of designing \textit{fair} algorithms.
+The machine learning community has realized the importance of designing \textit{fair} algorithms.
 Traditional machine learning algorithms do not account for any biases that may be present (against certain minority groups) in the data, and hence, may end up augmenting them.
-Machine learning is being increasingly utilized in societal applications such as loan defaulter prediction \cite{ZHU2019503}, recidivisim rate prediction \cite{duwe2017out}, \cite{Lineaaz0652}, and many more.
+Machine learning is being increasingly utilized in societal applications such as loan defaulter prediction \cite{ZHU2019503}, recidivisim rate prediction \cite{duwe2017out}, and many more.
 Owing to the sensitive nature of these applications and their far reaching impact on human lives, ensuring that these algorithms are fair becomes of paramount importance.
-However, work in designing fair clustering algorithms has mostly been focused either on the center-based or graph-based clustering objectives like \cite{bercea2018cost,chierichetti2017fair,backurs2019scalable,chen2019proportionally,schmidt2018fair,kleindessner2019guarantees,anagnostopoulos2019principal}.
+However, work in designing fair clustering algorithms has mostly been focused either on the center-based or graph-based clustering objectives like \cite{bercea2018cost,chierichetti2017fair,backurs2019scalable,chen2019proportionally,kleindessner2019guarantees,anagnostopoulos2019principal}.
 Despite all the advantages of HAC algorithms, there has been little work that proposes fair variants to HAC.
-In this paper, we seek to bridge this gap by making the following contributions: \begin{itemize} \item The proposed fair HAC algorithm (Section 3) works for multiple protected groups, and we provide results on all the widely used linkage criteria (single-linkage, average-linkage, complete-linkage) for real datasets (Section 4).
-Our algorithm is especially useful since it can generalize to any natural analytical notions of fairness for HAC (Section 3). \item Our algorithm achieves an asymptotic time complexity of $\mathcal{O}(fn^3)$ ($f$ is the number of protected groups), which is comparable to $\mathcal{O}(n^3)$ for traditional HAC algorithms as $f$ is usually a small number for most real-world applications (Section 3). \item We provide experimental analysis for different \textit{fairness costs} for our algorithm, and show that it is more \textit{fair} than vanilla HAC algorithms (Section 4.2), and the only other fair HAC variant algorithm proposed by \cite{ahmadian2020fair} (Section 4.3).
-Also, their algorithm \cite{ahmadian2020fair} cannot generalize to any arbitrary notion of fairness. \item We undertake an experimental analysis of cluster quality/performance between our proposed algorithm, vanilla HAC, and those of \cite{ahmadian2020fair} as well, using the Silhouette Coefficient \cite{ROUSSEEUW198753} and find that we obtain high quality clusters (Section 4.4). \item We also discuss an alternative to fair hierarchical clustering algorithms-- such as making hierarchical clustering trees fair post the vanilla HAC process (Section 5).
-This approach can have lower asymptotic time complexity of $\mathcal{O}(fn^2)$ given an output has already been obtained via vanilla HAC. \end{itemize}
+In this paper, we seek to bridge this gap by making the following contributions: \begin{itemize}[wide] \item The proposed fair HAC algorithm (Section \ref{section3}) works for multiple protected groups, and we provide results on all the widely used linkage criteria (single-linkage, average-linkage, complete-linkage) for real datasets (Section \ref{section4}).
+Our algorithm can also generalize to any natural analytical notions of fairness for HAC (Section \ref{section3}). \item Our algorithm achieves an asymptotic time complexity of $\mathcal{O}(fn^3)$ ($f$ is the number of protected groups), which is comparable to $\mathcal{O}(n^3)$ for traditional HAC as $f$ is a small number for most applications (Section \ref{section3}). \item We provide experimental analysis for different \textit{fairness costs} for our algorithm, and show that it is more \textit{fair} than vanilla HAC (Section \ref{section4_2}), and the only other fair HAC algorithm proposed by \cite{ahmadian2020fair} (Section \ref{section4_3}).
+Also, the algorithm of \cite{ahmadian2020fair} cannot generalize to any arbitrary notion of fairness. \item We undertake an experimental analysis of cluster quality between our proposed algorithm, vanilla HAC, and the algorithm of \cite{ahmadian2020fair}, using the Silhouette Coefficient \cite{ROUSSEEUW198753} and find that our algorithm generally obtains higher quality clusters with improved fairness (Section \ref{section4_4}). \end{itemize}